 All operas face a fundamental challenge to blend the abstraction of music with the specificity of texts, sets, costumes, actors and other tangible theatrical elements.
 Great operas manage to unify these disparate elements into a moving and credible human experience that transcends their respective realms.
 Dissatisfied with the musical and dramatic conventions of traditional opera, Claude Debussy sought and ultimately achieved a far different model for his only work in the genre.

 In 1889, Debussy envisioned his ideal librettist: “One who, by saying things by halves, would allow me to graft my drama onto his” and who sought “characters whose story belonged to no time or place [and] who submit to life and fate and do not argue.”
 He further explained that traditional melody-based opera was powerless to interpret the mobile quality of souls.
-Rather, he insisted that while the text was to be clear and strong, the music was not to be dormant but was meant for the inexpressible where speech leaves off, emerging and returning discretely from shadows.
-Yet the musical development would be motivated by the words and could not impede their dramatic action.
 After having begun and abandoned four other attempts at opera, he found the vehicle for his goal when he attended the 1893 Paris premiere of Maurice Maeterlinck’s Pelléas et Mélisande.

 Pelléas exemplified the shared ideals of playwright and composer.
 Despite its full length, the plot is brief, incidents few, characters simple, setting vague.
 In keeping with Maeterlinck’s symbolist creed, the whole tale unfolds simply and with inexorable logic.
 Golaud, a hunter, finds Mélisande in a forest and brings her home, where her attraction to his brother Pelléas ripens as Golaud’s jealousy swells.
 Golaud slays Pelléas, fatally wounds Mélisande, and is left to ponder the inexplicable meaning of it all, as Mélisande’s newborn takes her place in the cycle of life.
 The flavor emerges in the very first scene.
 Golaud wanders in lost while hunting.
 He spots Mélisande by a stream and asks why she is weeping.
 She cries out not to touch her and he retreats.
 In response to his questions, she says only that everyone has hurt her but won’t say how and that she has fled but won’t say from where.
 Golaud spots a crown lying in the stream but she won’t let him retrieve it.
 When Golaud boasts that he is the grandson of the old king Arkel, she lets down her guard slightly, marvelling at his beard and stature, and he at her shining eyes, but when he asks her age, she just says she is cold.
 He convinces her to come home with him, as the night will be cold and dark.
 As they leave, she asks where he is going and he replies that he doesn’t know, as he too is lost.
 Clearly, their words mean far more than they merely state.
 Debussy admired Maeterlinck's approach: “The characters try to express themselves like real people, not in an arbitrary language made up from antiquated tradition.”
 Thus the language itself is disarmingly direct and plain, with no poetic formatting, rhythm or rhymes, and so basic as to be readily understood with only a few years of high school French.
 The characters seem immediate, credible and intensely human, rather than aloof or noble.
 Here, for example, are the lines Golaud sings as he first enters: Je ne pourrai plus sortir de cette forêt.
 Dieu sait jusqu’ où cette bête m’a mené.
 Je croyais cependent l’avoir blessée a mort, et voici des traces de sang.
 Mais maintenant je l’ai perdue de vue.
 Je crois que je suis perdue moi-même et mes chiens ne me retrouvent plus.
 Je vais revenir sur mes pas.
 (I can’t get out of this forest.
 God knows where that beast led me.
 I thought I had fatally wounded it, and here are traces of blood.
 But now I’ve lost sight of it.
 I think I’m lost and my dogs can’t find me.
 I’m going to retrace my steps.)With great economy, Maeterlinck paints an efficient portrait of the character who, despite not being named in the title, really is the driving force of the play – he’s earthy, bumbling, intellectually limited, not too articulate, buffeted by fate – and, above all, trapped and lost (and not just literally, of course).
 The words are functional and prosaic, without any poetic grace, inspiring thoughts or stimulating references.
 Yet, the expression is quintessentially French, as achieving an adequate translation into English (or any other language) seems impossible.
 The problem is compounded in the context of a musical setting where scansion must be preserved, often at the expense of the literary flavor.
 Thus Mélisande's second line, “Ne me touchez pas où je me jette a l'eau” (literally: “Don't touch me or I'll throw myself into the water”) is given in the Schirmer libretto as “No, no touch me not or I shall throw me in,” which, in order to preserve the rhythm, not only sacrifices the grace and ease of the original for a stilted awkwardness but utterly distorts Mélisande's disarmingly naïve and plain-spoken character.